Stripper: Work environment

-Touching strippers is not permitted in many localities.
-However, some dancers and clubs allow touching of dancers during private dances.
+Touching strippers is not permitted in many localities; few dancers and clubs allow touching of dancers during private dances.
 If permitted, during a lap dance the dancer may dance sitting in the customer's lap, clothed or topless.
 In parts of the US, there are laws forbidding the exposure of female nipples, which the dancers must cover with pasties.
-Due to the common practice of hiring strippers as contractors, not as full-time employees, strippers must deal with extreme job insecurity, unstable pay, no health benefits, and the requirement of paying fees to the club for technically renting their stage.
-This precarious employment is accepted because of the stigma associated with exotic dancing.
-Dancers use props such as make-up, clothing, costumes, and appealing fragrances to complete their character and maintain their "front".
+The common practice of hiring strippers as contractors rather than full-time employees often leads to job insecurity, unstable pay and a lack of health benefits.
+Strippers are also sometimes required to pay fees to the club for renting their stage.